Looking for a longer-term strategy, like position trading?

-It’s an approach that’s great for traders who love analysis but may not have as much time to devote to constantly monitoring stocks.
+This approach can be great for traders who love the markets and trading … but may not have the time to constantly monitor stocks.

-Here, I’ll guide you through the ins and outs of position trading, including what it is (and what it isn’t), whether it could be right for you, and how to get started.
+Here, I’ll guide you through the ins and outs of position trading, including what it is, how to know if it’s right for you, and how to get started.

 Table of Contents